North Little Rock Community Gardens Summer 2022

-A community garden can be defined as any piece of land gardened collectively by a group of people; including non-profits, community centers, faith-based organizations, and schools.
-The NLR Community Garden Program supplies gardens with free soil, mulch, compost, seeds, plants, educational and work-day opportunities, highlights accomplishments on social media, and donates excess garden produce to local food banks.
+A community garden can be defined as any piece of land gardened collectively by a group of people, which can include non-profits, community centers, faith-based organizations, and schools.
+The NLR Community Garden Program supplies gardens with free soil, mulch, compost, seeds, plants, educational, and work-day opportunities, highlights accomplishments on social media, and donates excess garden produce to local food banks.

 The program currently works with over 20 gardens within city limits and is always looking to welcome more sites into the program.
-NLR residents interested in starting a garden or expanding a garden’s operation are able to apply for funds from the Community Garden Program up to $5,000 every planting season.
+NLR residents interested in starting a garden or expanding a garden’s operation are able to apply for funds from the Community Garden Program, up to $5,000 annually.
 These funds can be spent on garden construction materials, expansion projects, tools, and other expenses.
-Funding applications are due on June 15th and December 15th every year.
+Funding applications are accepted year-round with fall funding applications due on June 15th and spring funding applications due on December 15th.
+Gardens are only eligible for one round of funding per year.

 Let’s keep growing food for change and digging for the future!